schematical/techdebt/SCOPE.md

 Larger Map/Unlocks: Expanding the playable area through purchasing "datacenter wings" or cloud capacity.

-5. MVP Completion Criteria
+8. MVP Completion Criteria

 The prototype is complete when the following can be successfully demonstrated:

 A player can view the max Infrastructure NPCDevOps Team Size based on the current game day (S1).

-In the Planning Phase, a player can view candidates' Salaries and Skills and hire an NPCDevOps up to the team cap (S5).
+In the Planning Phase, a player can view candidates' Salaries and Skills (now integrated with `StatsCollection`) and hire an NPCDevOps up to the team cap (S5).

 The Day Phase starts and servers generate money.